wgh136/wgh136/README.md

 ### Welcome
-I'm a student studying computer science.
+I'm a student working for my interests.

-I hope my code can help you.

 ### How to contact me
 - email: nyne19710@proton.me